 The library supports the full exercise of academic freedom and does not exclude materials from the collection because of the origin, background, or views of those contributing to their creation.

-To the extent that McDaniel College remains an undergraduate college offering Masters degree instruction but not the Doctorate, it is not intended that library collections expand indefinitely.
-As time permits and reflecting changes in the curriculum it is appropriate for librarians in consultation with the members of the teaching faculty to analyze the collections in whole or in part and to withdraw and discard materials no longer of instructional or informational value.
-Criteria to be evaluated include relevance to the curriculum, timeliness and accuracy of content, physical condition, demand, and authority.
+As McDaniel College is a primarily undergraduate college (offering Masters degree instruction but not the Doctoral level), it is not intended that library collections expand indefinitely or support highly specialized research.
+As time permits and reflecting changes in the curriculum, it is appropriate for librarians in consultation with the members of the teaching faculty to analyze the collections in whole or in part and to withdraw and discard materials no longer of instructional or informational value.
+Criteria to be evaluated include relevance to the curriculum, timeliness and accuracy of content, physical condition, media format, demand, and authority.